economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 We see change as an emergent, accountable and collaborative process; not a destination.
 We believe that the best way to engender material resilience is in engendering social resilience, and that socio-economic dependencies between local groups can deepen trust and cross-cultural understanding.

-**We like:**
+**We endeavour to:**

-- Acting and building in ways which lead toward gratitude and generosity.
+- Behave and create in ways which lead toward gratitude and generosity.
-- Creating localised and place-based solutions which connect people with others nearby.
+- Implement localised and place-based solutions which connect people with others nearby.
-- Bridge-building and facilitating compassion between communities; especially across production supply chains.
+- Build bridges and facilitate compassion between communities; especially across production supply chains.
-- Facilitating human connection and building mutual aid[^mutualaid] support systems.
+- Facilitate human connection.
+Build mutual aid[^mutualaid] support systems.
-- Creating integrated software interfaces: *'non-sided marketplaces'* where participants can assume any role.
+- Create integrated software interfaces: *'non-sided marketplaces'* where participants can assume any role.
-- Building and collaborating with intergenerational teams and organisations.
+- Build and collaborate with intergenerational, multi-racial, gender diverse, multi-ethnic, multi-cultural teams and organisations.

-**We try to avoid:**
+**We try not to:**

-- Creating 'split' interfaces which segregate participants in a system into different worldviews.
+- Create 'split' interfaces which segregate participants of a system into different worldviews and experiences.